Security and giving away information

 How often do you get an email from someone that includes swathes of other email addresses in the Cc field?
 Lucky you if the answer is ‘not often’.
 Dare I ask how often you *send* an email like that?

-Apart from the bad manners of revealing lots of email addresses that I’m willing to bet have been displayed without their owners’ consent, it looks amateurish and spoils the layout of your email – depending on the system they use, the recipient may have to scroll through the lines and lines of addresses before reaching the body of the email, or they may realise it’s hardly personal and give up without bothering to read it.
+It’s bad manners to reveal lots of email addresses that have been displayed without their owners’ consent.
+It looks amateurish and spoils the layout of your email.
+Some recipients will realise it’s hardly personal and delete without bothering to read it.